By Marc A. Pitman, FundraisingCoach.com

 Be patient.
 Submit to the process.
 Gordon and Krisco warn not to expect results in the first three months.
 But, as the fourth month rolls around, you’ll find that people will be much more interested in giving to you.

 In fact, the people who call you will usually not be the people you directly communicated with at the local chamber meeting or the latest donor reception!
 It will be their friends, and the friends of their friends.
-By using your three qualities over and over, you gave mini-scripts for them to use later in describing your nonprofits to their friends and colleagues.
+By using your three qualities over and over, you gave mini-scripts for them to use later in describing your nonprofit to their friends and colleagues.

 So, while it may be true that you can’t control what people say about you, you can help them out a bit.
 Why not give them the words to use?